vmsmith/CookBook/eggs_omelette-country-pepin.md

 #### Directions

 1. Sauté potato and onion slices in oil/butter with a dash of salt (covered)
-2. Add egg and continue to cook
+2. Add egg (with cheese and chives) and continue to cook
 3. Place tomato slices on top & season with salt and pepper and a drizzle of oil
 4. Broil
 5. Slide it out or flip it